-One of the most common questions we hear from our patients is, “does sugar feed cancer?”
+One of the most common questions we hear from our patients is, “What is the relationship between sugar and cancer?”
 As with most nutrition research, the answer to this seemingly simple question is actually quite complex.

 Overall, most of the research in sugar and cancer uses data from preliminary studies with animal and test tube data to draw conclusions.
 Recent research has looked at the details of an individual’s diet and sugar intake and how it may affect cancer risk or survivorship outcomes, but there have not been any randomized, controlled trials showing that sugar causes cancer.